SDEs with critical general distributional drifts: sharp solvability and blow-ups: Introduction

 5) Let us also mention recent papers by Chaudru de Raynal-Jabir-Menozzi \cite{CJM,CJM2} where the authors handle McKean-Vlasov SDEs with distributional Besov drifts.
 The regularization by convolution allows them to venture substantially farther in the assumptions on the drift, compared to the papers cited in 4).
 It is quite noteworthy, since they can start with a delta-function in the initial distribution.

-The papers on general distributional drifts mentioned in 4) and 5) do not reach blow ups, in contrast to our Theorems \ref{thm2}, \ref{thm2_a}, \ref{thm_div}.
+The papers on general distributional drifts mentioned in 4) and 5) do not reach blow-ups, in contrast to our Theorems \ref{thm2}, \ref{thm2_a}, \ref{thm_div}.
 That said, the cited works cover some other highly irregular drifts that fall outside the scope of our hypotheses.

-Finally, we mention Bresch-Jabin-Wang \cite{BJW} who consider gradient-form singular attracting drifts that allow blow ups.
-Their focus is different, namely, it is quantiative propagation of chaos at the PDE level, but they are also interested in reaching the blow up thresholds.
-Their their drifts are not included in our setting.
+Finally, we mention Bresch-Jabin-Wang \cite{BJW} who consider gradient-form singular attracting drifts that allow blow-ups.
+Their focus is different, namely, it is quantitative propagation of chaos at the PDE level, but they are also interested in reaching the blow-up thresholds.
+Their class of drifts is not contained in our class, and vice versa, although there is a very substantial overlap between these classes.

+6) Some singular drifts, as well as some degenerate diffusion coefficients, can be treated using the Ambrosio-Figalli-Trevisan superposition principle.
+The latter allows to conclude weak solvability of the SDE from some integrability and weak continuity properties of solution to the corresponding Fokker-Planck equation (see \eqref{sup_pr}, \eqref{int_cond}).
+See Trevisan \cite{Tr} and Bogachev-R\"{o}ckner-Shaposhnikov \cite{BRS}, see also Grube \cite{Gru} and the survey of the literature therein.
+The theory of Fokker-Planck equations with locally unbounded drifts and degenerate diffusion coefficients is discussed in detail in \cite{BKRS}.

-6) Regarding super-critical drifts, we refer again to the earlier paper by Zhang-Zhao \cite{ZZ}, as well as to recent papers by Hao-Zhang \cite{HZ} and Gr\"{a}fner-Perkowski \cite{GP} where the authors consider super-critical distributional drifts.
-In \cite{GP}, the authors treat divergence-free drifts Besov drifts $b \not \in B^{-1}_{2d(d+2)^{-1},2}$, provided that the initial density is absolutely continuous with respect to the Lebesgue measure; they also consider quite irregular attracting/repulsing component of the drift, although it does not reach the blow ups.
+7) Regarding super-critical drifts, we refer again to Zhang-Zhao \cite{ZZ}, as well as to recent papers by Hao-Zhang \cite{HZ} and Gr\"{a}fner-Perkowski \cite{GP} where the authors consider super-critical distributional drifts.
+In \cite{GP}, the authors treat divergence-free Besov drifts $b \not \in B^{-1}_{2d(d+2)^{-1},2}$, provided that the initial density is absolutely continuous with respect to the Lebesgue measure; they also consider quite irregular attracting/repulsing component of the drift, although it does not reach the blow-ups.

 Comprehensive surveys of the literature on SDEs with singular and distributional drifts can be found in \cite{CM} and \cite{HZ}.